Medical thermometer: Rectal

-Rectal thermometer temperature-taking, especially if performed by a person other than the patient, should be facilitated with the use of a water-based personal lubricant.
-Although rectal temperature is the most accurate, this method may be considered unpleasant or embarrassing; in 1966, Time Magazine noted "what for many remains a humiliating procedure ... insertion of a rectal thermometer."
-Also, if not taken the correct way, rectal temperature-taking can be uncomfortable and in some cases painful for the patient.
+Rectal temperature-taking, especially if performed by a person other than the patient, should be facilitated by using a water-based personal lubricant.
+Although rectal temperature is the most accurate, this method may be considered unpleasant or embarrassing; in 1966, Time magazine mentioned "what for many remains a humiliating procedure ... insertion of a rectal thermometer".
+Moreover, if taken incorrectly, rectal temperature-taking can be uncomfortable and in some cases painful for the patient.
 Rectal temperature-taking is considered the method of choice for infants.

 Ear

-The ear thermometer was invented by Dr. Theodor H. Benzinger in 1964.
-At the time, he was seeking a way to get a reading as close to the brain's temperature as possible, since the hypothalamus at the brain's base regulates the core body temperature.
-He accomplished this by using the ear canal's ear drum's blood vessels, which are shared with the hypothalamus.
-Before the ear thermometer's invention, easy temperature readings could only be taken from the mouth, rectum, or underarm.
+The ear thermometer was invented by Theodor Benzinger in 1964.
+At the time, he was attempting to obtain a reading that was as close to the brain's temperature as possible, since the hypothalamus area (at the brain's base) regulates core body temperature.
+He accomplished this by using the ear canal's eardrum blood vessels, which are shared with the hypothalamus.
+Before the invention of the ear thermometer, temperature readings could be easily taken only from the mouth, rectum, or underarm.
 Previously, if doctors wanted to record an accurate brain temperature, electrodes needed to be attached to the patient's hypothalamus.

-This tympanic thermometer has a projection (protected by a one-time hygienic sheath) that contains the infrared probe; the projection is gently placed in the ear canal and a button pressed; the temperature is read and displayed within about a second.
-These thermometers are used both in the home and in medical facilities.
+The tympanic thermometer has a projection (protected by a single-use hygienic sheath) that contains an infrared probe.
+The projection is gently placed in the ear canal, and a button is pressed; the temperature is then read and displayed within about a second.
+These thermometers are used in both homes and medical facilities.

-There are factors that make readings of this thermometer to some extent unreliable, for example faulty placement in the external ear canal by the operator, and wax blocking the canal.
-Such error-producing factors usually cause readings to be below the true value, so that a fever can fail to be detected.
+Certain factors make readings from this thermometer somewhat unreliable – for example, faulty placement in the external ear canal by a human operator, or earwax blocking the canal.
+Such factors usually cause readings to fall below their true value, so a fever may not be detected.

 Forehead

 Temporal artery

-Temporal artery thermometers, which use the infrared principle report temperature, are becoming increasingly common in clinical practice because of their ease of use and minimal invasiveness.
-Because of the variability of technique and environmental considerations, measurements by temporal artery thermometers may suffer issues of precision, and to a lesser degree accuracy.
-Temporal thermometers have been found to have a low sensitivity of around 60–70%, but a very high specificity of 97–100% for detecting fever and hypothermia.
-Because of this, it is suggested that they should not be used in acute care settings like the ICU, or in patients with a high suspicion of temperature imbalance.
-Evidence supports higher accuracy and precision amongst pediatric patients.
+Temporal artery thermometers (also called temporal thermometers) – which use infrared radiation to report temperature – are increasingly common in clinical practice because they are easy to use and minimally invasive.
+Because of varying considerations with technique and environment, measurements by these thermometers may suffer from problems with precision and (to a lesser degree) accuracy.
+Temporal thermometers have been found to have a low sensitivity of 60–70% – but a very high specificity of 97–100% – for detecting fever and hypothermia.
+Because of this discrepancy, it is suggested that these thermometers should not be used in acute care settings such as an intensive care unit (ICU) or with patients where a temperature imbalance is strongly suspected.
+Evidence from studies using this thermometer supports higher accuracy and precision amongst children.

 Plastic strip thermometer

-The thermometer is applied to the patient's brow.
-It is typically a band coated with different temperature-sensitive markings using plastic strip thermometer or similar technology; at a given temperature the markings (numerals indicating the temperature) in one region are at the right temperature to become visible.
-This type may give an indication of fever, but is not considered accurate.
+A plastic strip thermometer is applied to a patient's brow.
+The thermometer is typically a band that has been coated with different temperature-sensitive markings.
+At a given temperature, the markings (i.e., numerals) in a particular region of the thermometer become visible.
+This thermometer may indicate a fever, but such a reading is considered inaccurate.